DB Class 120: Background and design

 The locomotives' prototypes, delivered in 1979 (Mark 120.0), were one of the first electric locomotives with three-phase motors controlled by thyristor-based power electronics.
-This principle, mainly devised by the German branch of Swiss-based Brown, Boveri & Cie lay the foundation for all current electric and diesel-electric rail engines.
+This principle, mainly devised by the German branch of Swiss-based Brown, Boveri & Cie laid the foundation for all current electric and diesel-electric rail engines.
 For this, the Mark 120 is often acclaimed as milestone in locomotive technology.
 They were based on experiments made in the 1970s with diesel-electric test platforms (Mark DE 2500/ DB Mark 202).
 In Norway, a new four-axle Locomotive, Mark El-17, was launched during 1983 with top speeds up to 93 mph.

 The design was intended to be the first truly universal locomotive, capable of pulling fast passenger trains as well as heavy freight trains.
 While the electric equipment exceeded expectations, the mechanical part suffered from its lightweight construction necessitated by the heavy electronics of the time.